kalnikos/How-the-economic-crisis-of-2008-effected-the-London-real-estate-market/README.md

 •	Convert object data type to numerical type

-•	I filled the NaN values in the number of crimes column with the average value of crimes in order to keep as many data as I could.
+•	I filled the NaN values in the number of crimes columns with the average value of crimes in order to keep as much data as I could.

 # EDA

 ## Number of sold houses over the years

-The chart below show a big reduce in sold houses after 2008.
-The houses were sold compared to the previews year were reduced by 50%.
+The chart below shows a big reduction in sold houses after 2008.
+The houses sold compared to the previous year were reduced by 50%.

 ![sold_london_over](https://user-images.githubusercontent.com/66875726/99805167-c2266a00-2b44-11eb-9b3f-b12eedf296b1.png)